image

 Responsibilities of the Board

-The Board maintains a formal schedule of matters which are reserved solely for its approval and is permitted under its bye-laws to delegate other responsibilities as appropriate to its Board Committees and executive management.
+The Board maintains a formal schedule of matters which are reserved solely for its approval and is permitted under its bye-laws to delegate other responsibilities as appropriate to its Board Committees and Leadership Team.

 Matters Reserved for the Board include decisions relating to: